Elevating the Church Loan Journey

 Across two Innovation Sprints, we co-designed and tested WIF’s next generation of digital engagement tools.

-• Detailed CRM Workflow Diagrams — 5 journey maps identifying key customer journey moments where newly aligned resources will have the greatest impact
+Detailed CRM Workflow Diagrams — 5 journey maps identifying key customer journey moments where educational resources will have the greatest impact

 Research Method